 Norway is considered the wealthiest Nordic country, boasting a solid reputation for its top startup scene, strong economy, stable governance, and digitally advanced society.
 Leading in renewable energy, the cleantech industry, and the medical/biotechnology sector, investors have strong competitive advantages in setting up shop here.

-Just behind Finland, Norway is the second happiest country in the world and has one of the highest standards of living in the world, with strong welfare benefits for its citizens.
+Norway usually ranks highly as being one of the happiest countries in the world and has one of the highest standards of living globally, with strong welfare benefits for its citizens.

 Switzerland secures the 8th spot as having one of the most powerful passports in the world in Europe.
-Expect a high salary with excellent living conditions to boot, with more than a 20% dynamic, international workforce.
+Expect a high salary with excellent living conditions to boot, with more than a 20 percent dynamic, international workforce.
 Life expectancy in Switzerland is 84, the third-highest in Europe.

 To top it off, Switzerland has a flexible labor market and moderate taxes, which add up to the country’s appeal.
 It makes Switzerland an attractive location for international companies to set up a base.